pnclarke132/brexit-fx-analysis-/README.md

 Brexit FX Impact Analysis (GBP/USD &amp; GBP/EUR)

 ## Overview
 This project analyzes the impact of Brexit on British Pound Sterling (GBP) rates relative to United States Dollars (USD) and Euros (EUR).
-I focused on analyzing the structural changes in exchange (FX) rates and volatilty before and after the 2016 referendum.
+I focused on analyzing the structural changes in exchange (FX) rates and volatility before and after the 2016 referendum.

 ## Objectives
 1. Evaluate how GBP FX rates fluctuated before, during, and after Brexit